Overview

 We offer both a hosted model (“Chalk Cloud”) and a customer-hosted model (“Customer Cloud”).

-Compute nodes run on Kubernetes (typically EKS on AWS and GKE on GCP).
+Compute nodes run on Kubernetes (typically EKS on AWS, GKE on GCP, and AKS on Azure).
 If you have custom needs, we are happy to customize the deployment to fit with your service architecture.

-The Management Plane is responsible for storing and serving non-customer data (like alert and RBAC configurations).
-Workloads in the Data Plane are managed through the Kubernetes API, enabling tasks such as scaling deployments and running batch jobs.
+The Metadata Plane is responsible for storing and serving non-customer data (like alert and RBAC configurations).
+It can control many Data Planes, which it manages through the Kubernetes API, enabling tasks such as scaling deployments and running batch jobs.

 It does not have access to customer data.